Medical Reviewer

 Co-occurring disorder Treatment for Drug-Induced Psychosis and Substance Abuse

 Dual diagnosis treatment for drug-induced psychosis and addiction embraces a comprehensive approach designed to address the complex needs of individuals facing both substance use disorders and simultaneous mental health challenges.[9]
-The process usually begins with thorough assessments to gain insight into your unique situation.
+The process usually begins with thorough assessments to gain insight into your situation.

 A personalized treatment plan is crafted to tackle the distinct hurdles presented by both addiction and co-occurring mental health conditions.
-This plan delineates specific goals, interventions, and modalities tailored to facilitate your recovery journey and promote overall well-being.
+This plan delineates specific goals, interventions, and modalities to facilitate your recovery journey and promote overall well-being.

 Individual, group, and family therapy sessions provide support and guidance while fostering resilience against relapse.
 Medication management may be incorporated to address psychiatric symptoms, curb cravings, and enhance prospects for long-term recovery.